职业健康安全

 Some dangerous goods, such as explosives, high consequence dangerous goods and asbestos, have particular risks and are dealt with under specific legislation.
 There are also specific regulations governing the transport of dangerous goods.

-Importantly, the law now references the 7th edition of the Australian Dangerous Goods Code (ADG7) instead of the 6th edition (ADG6).
-ADG7 includes updated technical requirements for classifying, packing, labelling, consigning and transporting dangerous goods.
+Importantly, the Act references the Australian Dangerous Goods Code.
+Edition 7.8 is the latest edition of the ADG Code and is mandatory from 1 April 2024.
+The provisions address technical requirements for classifying, packing, labeling, consigning and transporting dangerous goods.

 What is the Difference Between Dangerous Goods and Hazardous Substances?